quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoints.
 In particular, receipt of a packet protected with Handshake keys confirms that the client received the Initial packet from the server.
 Once the server has successfully processed a Handshake packet from the client, it can consider the client address to have been validated.

-Servers MAY treat the receipt of a packet using a server-generated destination connection ID with at least 64 bits of entropy as address validation.
+Additionally, a server MAY consider the client address valididated if the client uses a connection ID chosen by the server and the connection ID contains at least 64 bits of entropy.

 Prior to validating the client address, servers MUST NOT send more than three times as many bytes as the number of bytes they have received.
 This limits the